Jason English Enters World 24 Hour Italy

 The Solo Rider pit area is the only area where riders can receive mechanical assistance from their supporters and non-riding personnel.
 Helpers may remove bikes from the Solo Rider pit area for servicing at the race facilities, then return them to the pit area.

-If you have a mechanical problem and continue to walk your bike along the course to the end of the lap, then that lap will be counted.
-If you shortcut the course to return to the start or are assisted back to the start, then that lap will not be counted and you must commence a new lap from the start when you are ready.
+If you have a mechanical problem and continue to walk or run your bike along the course to the end of the lap, then that lap will be counted.
+The rider must maintain physical contact with their bike.
+If you shortcut the course to return to the start or are assisted back to the start or walk/run back to the pit area without your bike, then that lap will not be counted and you must commence a new lap from the start when you are ready.

 Riders are not permitted to draft from or be drafted by a rider of the opposite sex.

-Riders who break the drafting rules will receive one warning from the Chief Commissaire.
-One lap will be removed from their race tally for each subsequent warning they receive during the race.
+Riders who break the drafting or pacing rules will receive a warning from race officials.
+The Senior WEMBO member on-site can apply a penalty of one lap removed from their race tally for each subsequent warning they receive during the race.

 A rider cannot enter the race with the purpose of helping another rider.
 For example, if a rider rode 3 laps then took a 10 hour rest, then resumed the race but was ruled to be drafting, pacing or assisting a rider who had been riding continuously, then both riders would be disqualified.